The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Introduction

-Recently \cite{ReemISVD09}, a new algorithm which allows the approximate computation of Voronoi diagrams in a general setting (general sites, general norms, general dimension) was introduced.
-This algorithm is based on the possibility to represent each cell as a union of rays (line segments), and it approximates the cells by considering a plurality of approximating rays.
-See Figures \ref{fig:Voronoi}-\ref{fig:VoronoiRays} for an illustration.
-This algorithm allows the computation of each cell independently of the other ones.
-However, although in principle the algorithm may compute the combinatorial structure of the cell (e.g., its vertices), this is done in a non-immediate and non-efficient way, since for doing this it needs to somehow detect the corresponding combinatorial components and for achieving this task many rays should be considered and the information obtained from them should be analyzed correctly.
-What is not clear in advance is to which direction to shoot a ray such that it will hit a vertex exactly.
-It is therefore natural to ask whether this algorithm can somehow be modified in a such a way that it will allow a simple and efficient computation of the combinatorial structure.
+In 2009, a new algorithm which allows the approximate computation of Voronoi diagrams in a general setting (general sites, general norms, general dimension) was published in \cite{ReemISVD2009proc}.
+This algorithm is based on the possibility to represent each Voronoi cell as a union of rays (line segments), and it approximates the cells by considering a plurality of approximating rays which are shot in various directions.
+See Figures \bref{fig:Voronoi}--\bref{fig:VoronoiRays} for an illustration, \cite{Reem2018jour} for an application, and \cite{Vdream2017web} for an online implementation.
+This ``ray-shooting algorithm'' allows the approximate computation of each cell independently of the other ones.
+However, although in principle this algorithm may compute the combinatorial structure of the cell, to the best of our knowledge, no details regarding how to do so have been published so far; besides, it seems that even if somehow the algorithm mentioned in \cite{ReemISVD2009proc} or its output can be used to compute the combinatorial structure of the cell, then this will probably be done in a non-immediate and non-efficient way.
+The reason for this expected inefficiency is because one needs to detect somehow the corresponding combinatorial components, and for achieving this task many rays should be considered, and the information obtained from them should be analyzed correctly.
+Unfortunately, it is not clear in advance in which direction to shoot a ray such that it will hit a vertex exactly, and another issue which complicates the situation is the fact that the endpoints of the rays are computed only approximately, and hence accumulating errors can lead to a wrong conclusion regarding the combinatorial structure.
+It is therefore natural to ask whether one can modify somehow the algorithm of \cite{ReemISVD2009proc} in such a way that the modified algorithm will allow a simple and efficient computation of the combinatorial structure of the Voronoi cells.